Nasdaq Market Makers Antitrust Litigation

-Nasdaq Market-Makers Antitrust Litigation - class-action lawsuit initiated in 1996 alleging collusion amongst Wall Street traders.
-The class action alleged that NASDAQ market-makers set and maintained wide spreads pursuant to an industry-wide conspiracy.
+Nasdaq Market-Makers Antitrust Litigation was a class-action lawsuit initiated in 1996 alleging collusion amongst Wall Street traders.
+The class action alleged that market makers on the Nasdaq set and maintained wide spreads pursuant to an industry-wide conspiracy.
 Litigation took nearly four years and was eventually settled for $1.027 billion, which was the largest antitrust recovery up to that point.